 One way of reducing the size of your Docker images is through the use of what is informally known as the builder pattern.
 The builder pattern uses two Docker images to create a base image for building assets and the second to run it.
 This pattern was previously implemented through the use of multiple Dockerfiles.
-It has become an uncommon practice since the introduction and support of multistage builds in Docker 17.06 CE.
+It has become an uncommon practice since the introduction and support of multistage builds.

 For context, it’s good to understand how this was typically done before multistage builds.
 The following example makes use of a basic React application that is first built and then has its static content served by an Nginx virtual server.
 Following are the two Dockerfiles used to create the optimized image.
 In addition, you’ll see a shell script that demonstrates the Docker CLI commands that have to be run in order to achieve this outcome.
 You can find the source code for this example in this repository.